Panama Canal at top capacity as Iran war triggers more LNG vessel traffic, chief says

 Sign up now: Get ST's newsletters delivered to your inbox

-PANAMA CITY, March 20 - The Panama Canal is operating at top capacity, with a daily passage of between 36 and 38 vessels, the waterway's chief Ricaurte Vasquez told reporters on Friday, adding that the war on Iran was boosting demand by owners and operators of liquefied natural gas tankers.
+PANAMA CITY – The Panama Canal is operating at top capacity, with a daily passage of between 36 and 38 vessels, the waterway’s chief Ricaurte Vasquez told reporters on March 20, adding that the war on Iran was boosting demand by owners and operators of liquefied natural gas (LNG) tankers.

-Demand was particularly strong for those loading at U.S. ports, Vasquez added.
+Demand was particularly strong for those loading at US ports, Dr Vasquez added.

-Panama is increasingly being seen as an alternative route, especially to distribute U.S. LNG to consuming countries, Vasquez said.
+Panama is increasingly being seen as an alternative route, especially to distribute US LNG to consuming countries, Dr Vasquez said.

 “We have (enough) water now, so we are working at top capacity,” he said, referring to a previous drought that led the freshwater canal to impose passage restrictions between 2023 and 2024.